-I love pediatric dentistry because it continually gives me the opportunity to help each child shape and strengthen their health and their future.
+I love pediatric dentistry because it continually gives me the opportunity to help children shape and strengthen their health and their future.
 This is an exceptionally positive and inspiring reason for me to go to work each day.
 As a child and young adult, I was guided by my pediatric dentist, both personally and professionally, and I have seen the difference that those early experiences can make.

 I had incredibly rewarding and valuable experiences during my specialty residency in pediatric dentistry at the Cincinnati Children’s Hospital Medical Center, where I served as the chief dental resident.
 I received comprehensive experience and training in the treatment of children with complex medical concerns, use of sedative medications, and treatment of children in the operating room under general anesthesia.

 I strive to build my practice as a representation of community, health, and lifelong learning.
-An important part of that goal, and a central focus of my professional journey, is to always learn new ways of providing the very best and most comfortable experiences we can for our patients.
+An essential part of that goal, and a central focus of my professional journey, is always to learn new ways of providing the very best and most comfortable experiences we can for our patients.